Mayank-vermaa/PromptForge/README.md

 ## 🤝 Contributing

-Contributions are welcome and appreciated.
+Contributions are welcome and appreciated

 ```bash
 # 1. Fork the repo on GitHub